guidesemail bounce rateemail deliverabilityemail verification

 Create a verification step in your CRM workflow that flags suspicious entries.

 One-time cleanup isn't enough.
-B2B data decays at 22.5% per year.
+B2B data decay runs at 22.5% per year.
 People change jobs, companies get acquired, email systems change.
+If you're wondering why your sales emails aren't getting replies, stale data is often the root cause.

 Step 1: Set up automated verification